Gwen-Bradbury/MS3/README.md

 - _Language button_- A button that can be clicked that translates the site into different languages so more people can use it.

+- _Map Markers_ - The ability to add another marker pin to the map when a new park is added to the DB.

 ### Bugs and Fixes Implemented after Testing -

 - _Images_ - Changed headline image as the origional one looked pixelated and streched.